 SHIPMENT - A shipment was made for the sales order.

-CASH RECPT - A cash receipt has been made for an invoice for the order.
-The invoice only contains lines for the sales order that you selected in Customer Order Entry.
+AR INV PAID - A cash receipt has been made for an invoice for the order.
+The invoice contains lines for the order that you selected in Customer Order Entry and other orders.